jolheiser/gitea/docs/content/doc/usage/linked-references.en-us.md

 and, in some cases, produce certain _actions_.

-Likewise, commit messages are parsed when they are listed, and _actions_ are can be triggered when they are pushed to the main branch.
+Likewise, commit messages are parsed when they are listed, and _actions_ can be triggered when they are pushed to the main branch.

 To prevent the creation of unintended references, there are certain rules for them to be recognized.
 For example, they should not be included inside code